bonny/WordPress-Simple-History/docs/readme.md

 ## Todo

-- [ ] Move examples from `examples.mdx` to the filters docs.
+- [ ] Add link to WordPress.org support forum
-- [ ] Add documentation to all actions and filters in plugin.
+- [ ] Add link to Simple-History.com main site
-  - [ ] Select one filter to add for with mulitple examples, check forums for good example.
-Capability? do_log?
-  - [ ] Test if possible to add markdown and better examples, multiline, directly in comment.
+- [ ] Add syntax highlighting to documentation `apply_filters...` and examples.
-  - [ ] "Fires ..." is what WP uses for actions, "Filters ..." is what WP uses for filters.
+- [ ] Merge into `main`, no reason to work from branch now when it's up and running.
-- [ ] Syntax highlighting for `apply_filters...`
+- [ ] Automattic deploy using GitHub Actions.